bstadick/MauiNUnitRunner/README.md

 ## Build

-Use the provided `./src/MauiNUnitRunner.sln` solution and Visual Studio 2022 with .NET 8 and the .NET MAUI workloads to build the project.
+Use the provided `./src/MauiNUnitRunner.sln` solution (to build everything) or the `./src/MauiNUnitRunner.Controls/MauiNUnitRunner.Controls.csproj` project directly and Visual Studio 2022 with .NET 8 and the .NET MAUI workloads to build the project.

-The MauiNUnitRunner project can be built and referenced using the pre-built Nuget package.
+The MauiNUnitRunner project can be built and referenced in a .NET MAUI app using the pre-built Nuget package.

 ## Examples

 Example test runner projects can be found in the `./src/MauiNUnitRunner.Examples` project folders.
 The examples consist of an example test runner app and a separate test sub-assembly to include in the test runner app.
-The examples can be built from the project's solution using the **Example** configuration.
+The examples can be built from the project's solution or `./src/MauiNUnitRunner.Examples.slnf` solution filter using the **Debug** or **Release** configuration.

 ## Unit Tests

-The project includes near complete code coverage of the `MauiNUnitRunner.Controls` namespace.
-Build and run the unit tests using the **UnitTest** configuration.
+The project includes near complete code coverage of the `MauiNUnitRunner.Controls` namespace found in the `./src/MauiNUnitRunner.Controls.Tests` project folder.
+Build and run the unit tests using the project's solution or `./src/MauiNUnitRunner.Tests.slnf` solution filter using the **Debug** or **Release** configuration.

 ## Future Enhancements